Jah-yee/Open-Media-Project/readme.md

 suggesting an idea, testing a feature, or helping another contributor, your contribution can move the project forward.

-Knowledge Sharing
+Knowledge Sharing:
 Learning is a major part of the project.
 Experienced contributors can share their knowledge while newer developers gain practical experience by working alongside others.

-Technology Exploration
+Technology Exploration:
 The project provides an opportunity to explore different technologies, frameworks, libraries, tools, and development practices as the project evolves.

-Community-Driven Direction
+Community-Driven Direction:
 The direction of Learning Lab is not completely predetermined.
 Contributors can propose ideas, discuss possibilities, and help influence the project's features, categories, architecture, and technical direction.